-The Pacific Coast Dream Machines Show Returns to Single-Day Mega-Show
+Pacific Coast Dream Machines Show Returns Sunday, April 30, 2017 to Half Moon Bay Airport

-World-Class Cars, Fantastic Flying Machines, Custom Motorcycles, Quirky Contraptions Headline "The Coolest Show On Earth"
+World-Class Tricked-Out Cars and Trucks, Fantastic Flying Machines, Custom Motorcycles, Quirky Contraptions, Dream Machine of the Year Award Headline The Coolest Show on Earth

-There are car shows, air shows, motorcycle shows, tractor shows, county fairs, music festivals, food festivals and living history festivals galore.
-Mix them all together in one venue on one day and you’ve got Half Moon Bay’s beloved, one and only Pacific Coast Dream Machines Show—a massive celebration of mechanical ingenuity, power and style known as the “Coolest Show on Earth”.
+There are car shows, air shows, motorcycle shows, tractor shows, maker fairs, music festivals, food festivals, and living history festivals galore.
+Mix them all together in one venue on one day and you’ve got Half Moon Bay California’s remarkable, one and only Pacific Coast Dream Machines Show –– marking its 27th year in 2017 with a massive celebration of mechanical ingenuity, power and style.

 It's one of the west coast's biggest, baddest gatherings of the world's coolest cars.
 Spectators will get a rare up-close look at antique horseless carriages and Ford Model T's, fanciful touring and luxury cars, powerful sports cars, custom cars and street rods, muscle cars, vintage and modern era high-performance race cars, quirky art and pedal cars, modified street machines with cutting edge styles, exotic high-performance cars, stylish European cars, ultra cool low-riders, sporty compacts, modified imports with flashy graphics, fashionable hip-hop urban show cars, homebuilt kit cars, super-charged turbo cars and trucks, “green” technology/alternative fuel vehicles, streamliners, dragsters, funny cars, gassers, and jet cars.

 FANTASTIC FLYING MACHINES